 - 12 in. minimum clearance to exhaust system is required or a metal shield must be provided. - Fuel lines should be clipped to chassis to prevent chafing.
 Metal clips must have rubber or plastic liners. - Use corrosion resistant steel tubing with short sections of approved hose to connect components.
-Hose-to-tube connections should be clamped for diesel systems.
 Steel tube ends should be beaded for hose retention.
 Fuel supply is pressurized by an in-tank pump for PFI and SCPI systems.
-Coupled hose or nylon guick-connects must be used.
+Coupled hose or nylon quick-connects must be used.
 Clamped hose is not acceptable for PFI and SCPI systems.

 All engines require a fuel return system which returns excess fuel from the injection pump and injector nozzles back to fuel tanks.
 Care should be taken that these lines are not blocked nor their hoses pinched.
-The engine may run poorly or stall if these lines are restricted or blocked.